oroinc/documentation/bundles/commerce/SellerDashboardBundle/index.rst

 OroSellerDashboardBundle
 ========================

+.. note:: This bundle is only available in the Enterprise edition.

 In enterprise edition, OroSellerDashboardBundle provides a Seller Dashboard type to the dashboards.
 The dashboard shows a pre-configured dashboard with e-commerce statistics like Orders number and revenue, products or top selling items.